Table of Contents

 CLL Especially Affects Men of a Higher Age

-CLL, having an incidence of 4 per 100.000/year, is the most common of all types of leukemia.
-Age distribution of the disease’s onset shows a clearly increasing incidence at higher ages.
+CLL, having an incidence of 4 per 100,000/year, is the most common of all types of leukemia.
+Age distribution of the onset of the disease shows an increasing incidence at higher ages.
 The mean age at the point of diagnosis is about 70 years and men are affected more often than women.

 Etiology of CLL

 The exact etiology of CLL remains unexplained to this day.
-A known risk factor is, among older age, a positive family history.
+The known risk factor is, among older ages, a positive family history.
 Furthermore, organic solvents are discussed as a trigger.

 Pathophysiology of CLL

-Chronic lymphocytic leukemia is based on an uncontrolled proliferation of mature B-lymphocytes.
-Generally, this population of B-lymphocytes is monoclonal, which means that it is made up of identical copies of a single B-lymphocyte.
+CLL is based on an uncontrolled proliferation of mature B lymphocytes.
+Generally, this population of B lymphocytes is monoclonal, which means that it is made up of identical copies of a single B lymphocyte.

-If the clonal B-cells are, for example, limited to a lymph node area, it is referred to as small cell lymphocytic lymphoma if it is consisting of the same type of cells.
+If the clonal B cells are, e.g., limited to a lymph node area, it is referred to as small cell lymphocytic lymphoma if it consists of the same type of cells.

 Clinical Symptoms of CLL

-CLL, like a slowly progressing disease of elderly people, often is an incidental finding in the investigation of a leukocytosis at hand; thus, almost 50% of the patients are free of symptoms at the point of diagnosis.
+CLL, a slowly progressing disease of elderly people, is often an incidental finding in the investigation of a leukocytosis at hand; thus, almost 50% of the patients are free of symptoms at the point of diagnosis.

-In the further course, a majority of the patients develops an enlargement of lymph nodes, lymphadenopathy that typically has a dense consistency and is indolent; moreover, an enlarged spleen (splenomegaly) or liver (hepatomegaly) is found quite often.
+In the further course, a majority of the patients develop an enlargement of lymph nodes, lymphadenopathy that typically has a dense consistency and is indolent.
+Moreover, an enlarged spleen (splenomegaly) or liver (hepatomegaly) is found quite often.

-CLL can also become apparent on the skin in the form of pruritus, chronic urticarial, mycosis and herpes zoster.
-Such dermatological symptoms in older patients should always let oneself keep in mind a possible CLL.
-The rare Mikulicz-syndrome in CLL-patients denotes a swelling of the parotic gland and the lacrimal gland.
+CLL can also become apparent on the skin in the form of pruritus, chronic urticarial, mycosis, and herpes zoster.
+Such dermatological symptoms in older patients should always be indicative of a possible CLL.
+The rare Mikulicz-syndrome in CLL patients denotes a swelling of the parotid gland and the lacrimal gland.

 A common and dangerous complication is antibody deficiency syndrome.
-Clonal CLL-cells displace the functional B-cell population and increase the risk of infections this way significantly.
-A reduced amount of granulocytes (neutropenia) advantages of bacterial infections.
-This is a major cause of death of this type of leukemia.
+Clonal CLL cells displace the functional B cell population and increase the risk of infections significantly.
+The reduced number of granulocytes (neutropenia) advantages of bacterial infections.
+This is a major cause of the death of this type of leukemia.

-Other complications are autoimmune hemolytic anemia (AIHA), autoimmune thrombocytopenia and a secondary transition into a highly malignant lymphoma.
-The last phenomenon is called Richter‘s transformation, which comes with a worse prognosis.
+Other complications are autoimmune hemolytic anemia (AIHA), autoimmune thrombocytopenia, and a secondary transition into a highly malignant lymphoma.
+The last phenomenon is called Richter’s transformation, which has a worse prognosis.

 Diagnosis of CLL

-In the diagnostic investigation of the CLL, the first suspicion is made by often an accidental finding of a leukocytosis.
-In the subsequent differential blood count, typically, an increased percentage of lymphocytes are found, usually between 70 to 95%.
+In the diagnostic investigation of the CLL, the 1st suspicion is often made by an accidental finding of a leukocytosis.
+In the subsequent differential blood count, typically, an increased percentage of lymphocytes are found, usually between 70–95%.

-In blood smears of CLL-diseased, there are often found Gumprecht shadows, which come off destructed leukocytes.
-This, however, are to a lesser extent specific and also appear in long-stored blood samples, so that significance for a safe positive diagnosis is rather low.
+In blood smears of CLL-diseased, often Gumprecht shadows are found, which come off the destroyed leukocytes.
+These, however, are to a lesser extent specific, and also appear in long-stored blood samples, so that significance for a safe positive diagnosis is rather low.

-Bone marrow cytology is not necessarily required for diagnosis but can support a suspect of CLL in cases with a percentage of 30% or more mature lymphocytes among all nucleated cells.
+Bone marrow cytology is not necessarily required for the diagnosis but can support a suspicion of CLL in cases with a percentage of 30% or more mature lymphocytes among all nucleated cells.

-The mature lymphocytes of the CLL are analyzed by using flow cytometry regarding their immunophenotype.
-The expression of the B-CLL surface proteins CD19, CD20 and CD23 with simultaneous expression of the T-cell antigen CD5 is characteristic for a leukemic population of lymphocytes.
+The mature lymphocytes of the CLL are analyzed by using flow cytometry for their immunophenotype.
+The expression of the B-CLL surface proteins CD19, CD20, and CD23 with simultaneous expression of the T cell antigen CD5 is characteristic for a leukemic population of lymphocytes.